-Top Loaders provide a faster wash using more water than a Front Loader.
+Top Loaders provide a faster wash using more water than a Front Loader, however they aren’t as effective in comparison.
+As a result advice for Top Loaders is different to Front Loaders.
 Getting the right ratio of water to laundry is fundamental for optimal cleaning.

 General Wash Routine

 Choose a short cycle with agitation (not just rinse and spin).
-Use the quantity of detergent and water temperature listed in the Detergent Index, highest spin speed and deep rinse setting.
+Use the quantity of detergent (ideally a mainstream) listed in the Detergent Index, in a minimum of 40°C water, highest spin speed and deep rinse setting.

 Choose the longest cycle the machine has (eg. Cottons or Heavy Duty), extend the cycle if possible (eg. Intensive option).
 Use the quantity of detergent (ideally a mainstream) listed in the Detergent Index, in a minimum of 50°C water, choose spin speed and deep rinse setting.
 See Hot vs Cold Water on why hot water works better.

 On the line, clothes airer, clothes dryer or a combination.
 If drying shells or All In One nappies allow them to cool in the dryer before stretching the elastics.
 When line drying avoid putting shells in direct sunlight, UV damages PUL.

 How To Properly Load Your Traditional Top Loader

 The aim in a Top Loader is to achieve a ‘stew’ consistency, where the nappies can agitate against each other and are being pulled down periodically.
 Too little laundry/too much water results in inadequate friction.
 Too much laundry/too little water results in inadequate friction where the items move as a block.

 To increase the quantity in the machine, small items that are ideally light in colour to prevent colour run, can be added to the main wash cycle.
 Large items such as towels will wrap around the nappies preventing them from being washed.

 This video shows what a good ‘stew’ consistency looks like and how to test your loading to make sure you have great agitation every time you wash.

 The machine in the video is ½ full, set to a medium water level.